Gyrohammer/KGM/docs/mods/enclosure.md

 !!! note "Take Note!"
     More may be added to this list in the future, this is what I can recall in this moment.
 A lot more than those parts went into this design, the printer itself also had to be modified.

+## Printed Parts
+I've compiled all my parts into a zip file divided into sections for easy sorting and printing.
+You can download that file from [here](..assets/3d-models/enlcosure.zip)!